FTSE MIB

 The FTSE MIB (Milano Indice di Borsa) (the S&P/MIB prior to June 2009) is the benchmark stock market index for the Borsa Italiana, the Italian national stock exchange, which superseded the MIB-30 in September 2004.
 The index consists of the 40 most-traded stock classes on the exchange.
 The index was administered by Standard & Poor's from its inception until June 2009, when this responsibility was passed to FTSE Group, which is 100% owned by the London Stock Exchange Group.

 Record values

-Both the intraday and closing high were 50,109.00 on 6 March 2000.
+The all-time closing record for the FTSE MIB Index is 52,432 points, set on June 16, 2026.

 Annual returns

 The following table shows the annual development of the FTSE MIB, which was calculated back to 2003.